 Edward relied on Philippa to take care of their children as well as his wards and any possible brides for his sons.
 She also personally administered her own and her children’s estates.
 She was constantly short of funds as Edward spent nearly every extra penny on warfare in trying to obtain the throne of France.
 She was a patron of the arts and sponsored Geoffrey Chaucer.
 Queen’s College at Oxford was founded in her name.
 She made sure all her children were well educated.

 In June of 1341, Philippa gave birth to a son, Edmund, at Langley.
 In 1343, she gave birth to another daughter Blanche who died soon after she was born.
 On October 10, 1344 she gave birth to a daughter named Mary.
 Another daughter, Margaret, was born in 1346.
-In June of 1345, King Edward and his sixteen year old son Edward sailed to France to fight.
+In June of 1345, King Edward and his eldest son Edward sailed to France to fight.
 They ravaged the countryside and eventually won a huge victory at the Battle of Crécy.
 He then moved on to Calais and began a blockade to stop supplies from coming, in an effort to starve the city into submission.

 Thinking he had an advantage due to Edward’s absence, the Scottish King David planned an attack on England.
 Philippa was running the government in the name of her son Lionel and had her generals assemble an army to answer the attack.
 As they gathered at Auckland, she rode out to review the troops on a white charger.
 She went from rank to rank and encouraged her troops, giving them and their cause to God in hopes of victory.
 The English longbow men did indeed win a victory over the Scots.
 She again rode on her white charger to meet the victorious troops.